Implement a Single-Sign On solution by using basic authentication and Internet Explorer client

-Microsoft recommends that you do not implement Basic authentication-based SSO solutions.
+It is clearly unwise to use a URL that contains a password which is intended to be secret.
+In particular, the use of a password within the 'userinfo' component of a URL is strongly disrecommended except in those rare cases where the 'password' parameter is intended to be public.Microsoft recommends that you do not implement Basic authentication-based SSO solutions.
 However, this article contains several methods that you can use to work around the behavior that occurs after you apply Security Update MS04-004.
 When you use this method, previous systems that implement Basic authentication-based SSO solutions work just like they did before you installed Security Update MS04-004.

 For additional information about Microsoft Security Bulletin MS04-004, visit the following Microsoft Web site:

 - ServerA responds to the Web client with a message the instructs the Web client to retrieve PageOfInterest.asp from the following location:http://sbUsername:sbPassword@ServerB/SomePath/PageOfInterest.aspThis instruction is either sent in the Location header of an HTTP response with status code = 302, or it is sent as a “meta refresh” tag in the message body of an HTTP response with status code = 200.